wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 == Upgrade Notice ==

-= 2.1.4 =
-* Bug fixed - fatal error when widget form loaded outside of widgets admin page.

-= 2.1.3 =
+= 2.1.5 =
-* Bug fixed - menu template: get_the_ID creating endless loop when using shortcode.
+* Bug fixed - Shortcode not pulling "Use Profiles From..." values.
-* New Feature - Hide Title - allows title to be entered to identify widget in admin without showing in output

 == Getting Started ==